amst-egt/pdsnd_github/README.md

 Replace the Project Title with bikeshare_project_3

 ### Description
-Describe what your project is about and what it does
+the project will answer interesting questions about it by computing descriptive statistics for the U.S. Bikeshare.

 ### Files used
 Include the files used